psychopy/psychopy/docs/source/online/fromBuilder.rst

 Sync with OSF
 ~~~~~~~~~~~~~~~~~~~~~~~

-TODO: This does work from the PsychoJS end.
-Need to make sure the Builder code is correct and write the docs!
+This is on the way.
+It does already work from the PsychoJS perspective.
+We need to make sure the Builder code is correct and write the docs!

 .. _onlineDebugging:

 Debugging online experiments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To do but, basically, in your browser you can hopefully open the javascript console and see if an error message is there!
-Send it to the PsychoPy forumin the `Online` category.
+Send it to the PsychoPy forum in the `Online` category.